-You are encouraged to bring a garment or textile in need of repair to Montalvo.
-At a table, a volunteer “mender” will invite you to sit and talk while she creatively mends your item.
-Garments may remain in the installation space as part of the art work until the closing reception, when visitors will be able to retrieve them.
+The community was encouraged to bring a garment or textile in need of repair to Montalvo.
+At a table, a volunteer “mender” invited the visitor to sit and talk while she creatively mended the item.
+Most garments remained in the installation space as part of the art work until the closing reception, when visitors retrieved them.

 Lee Mingwei creates participatory installations that are open-ended experiences designed to foster everyday interaction and bring people together to explore issues of trust, intimacy, and self-awareness.
 Through one-on-one encounters, the artist invites visitors to contemplate topical issues with others as they eat, sleep, walk and converse.
 Each project is shaped by the involvement of the participants, allowing for evolution of the work over time.